The Golden Girls: Accolades

-During its original run, The Golden Girls received 68 Emmy nominations, 11 Emmy awards, four Golden Globe Awards, and two Viewers for Quality Television awards.
-All the lead actresses won Emmy awards for their performances on the show.
+During its original run, The Golden Girls received 68 Emmy nominations, 11 Emmy awards, 4 Golden Globe Awards, and 2 Viewers for Quality Television awards.
+All the lead actresses won Emmy awards for their role on the show.
 The Golden Girls is one of four live-action shows, along with All in the Family, Will & Grace, and Schitt's Creek, where all the principal actors have won at least one Emmy.

 As a tribute to the success of The Golden Girls, all four actresses were later named Disney Legends as part of the class of 2009.